Golden Goose Care Guide

 Keeping the "Perfectly Imperfect" Look

-This is the most important part, really.
 The whole point of Golden Goose is the vibe.
-The scuffs, the slight yellowing of the sole, the worn-in feel—it's all intentional.
-Your job is to clean off the actual dirt from your life, not the designed imperfections from the factory.
+The scuffs and the worn-in feel are intentional.
+Your job is to clean off actual dirt, not the personality they came with.

 Be Gentle

-When you're cleaning, go easy on the areas that are already heavily distressed.
-You're not trying to buff out those scuffs; they're supposed to be there!
+Go easy on areas that are already heavily distressed.
+You're not trying to buff out scuffs.

 Focus on Contrast